Union Pacific 3985: First restoration and excursion career with UP (1981–2010)

-Acquisition by RRHMA and second restoration (2022-present)
+Acquisition by RRHMA and second restoration (2022–present)

 On April 28, 2022, UP officials announced that the company would donate No. 3985—along with 2-10-2 No. 5511, Centennial No. 6936, an unpowered E9 locomotive, and other rolling stock from their heritage fleet—to the Railroading Heritage of Midwest America (RRHMA) in Silvis, Illinois.
 RRHMA aims to restore the Nos.
 3985 and 5511 steam locomotives to operating condition.
 On May 13, 2022, RRHMA launched a fundraiser to raise money for the work.
 In November of that same year, UP moved 3985 and the rest of the donated equipment to the RRHMA's large shop facility in Silvis, Illinois.
-In January 2023, the RRHMA announced that the restoration of No. 3985 had begun.